HariprasadPoojary/Django-Blog/README.md

 -   Advanced features like class-based views (and when to use them)
 -   Dealing with file uploads and how to serve uploaded files
 -   Working with sessions

+> This project is inspired by Maximilian's [Udemy Course](https://www.udemy.com/course/python-django-the-practical-guide/ "Python Django - The Practical Guide")